Transbuccal instrumentation extends the versatility of transoral approaches.

 2. Transbuccal system

-Transbuccal guide The main component of the transbuccal system is the handle, equipped with either an attached (as illustrated) or fixed cannula.
+The transbuccal system's main component is the handle, equipped with either a removable (as illustrated) or permanently fixed cannula.
 The trocar (also known as obturator) is used to penetrate the soft tissues with a pointed tip.

 Blade retractor (fixed with a screw to the cannula shaft)